washt/washt.github.io/_posts/2015-11-17-Google-Tensorflow-Notes.markdown

 {% endhighlight %}

 #### Dropout Step

+Since our densly connected layer is prone to overfitting, we `dropout` some nodes in the graph.
+We create a `placeholder` container for the probability that a node is kept -- this is turned off during testing.

 --------

 {% highlight Python %}

-# Since our densly connected layer is prone
-# to overfitting, we `dropout` some nodes
-# We create a `placeholder` container for the
-# probability that a node is kept --
-# this is turned off during testing
 keep_prob = tf.placeholder("float")
 # TF's `tf.nn.dropout` function automagically
 # scales and masks neuron outputs, so Dropout reduced to one line of code: